guilhermebkel/algorithms-and-data-structures-study/README.md

 - [**Linear Probing Hash:**](./algorithms/searching/hash-table/LinearProbingHash.js) It is a hash table which we store keys and values in separated arrays in order to get an easy search match later.

+## String

+String is necessary for almost all kind of communication, we deal with it in information processing, genomics, communication systems and programming systems.
+Being minded about that, we have the following algorithms:

+### String Sorting

+We have some sorting methods for string that take advantage of special properties of strings to develop sorts for string keys that are more efficient than the general-purpose sorts that we have seen above.

+- [**LSD String Sort:**](./algorithms/string/sorting/LSDStringSort.js) It is known as least-significant-digit string sort.
+It sorts an array of strings from left word letter to right using a key-indexed count array (so it means that it only sort fixed-length strings).

+- [**MSD String Sort:**](./algorithms/string/sorting/MSDStringSort.js) It is known as most-significant-digit string sort.
+We use key-indexed counting to sort the strings according to their first character, then, recursively sort the sub-arrays corresponding to each character.
+It is similar to LSD string sort, but, it can be done without a fixed-word length.

+- [**Three-way String Quicksort:**](./algorithms/string/sorting/ThreeWayStringQuickSort.js) It is an implementation of quicksort for strings, so it deals with partitioning the string array into sub-arrays while sorting it.

+### String Searching

+We can implement some search methods that can take benefits of using it into a string.
+Some of them are shown below:

+- [**Trie Symbol Table:**](./algorithms/string/searching/TrieSymbolTable.js) It is a basic symbol table that creates a search tree using the characters of the string keys that allow us to use the characters of the search key to guide the search.

 ## TODO

 - [TOPIC] Adding Analysis of Algorithms
 - [REFACTOR] Adding complexity order for all algorithms
 - [TOPIC] Graphs
+- [TOPIC/ALGORITHM] String -> String Sort -> LSD String Sort
+- [TOPIC/ALGORITHM] String -> String Sort -> MSD String Sort